 - Then hit enter

-The command will be processed automatically and the co-relevant service will be removed.
+The command will be processed automatically, and the relevant app will be removed.

 Part of Package Names

-Here are the part of package names listed for few common services that can be replaced while using the above-mentioned command to get rid of the corresponding services.
+Here is the part of the package names list for a few standard services that can be replaced while using the command mentioned above to get rid of the corresponding services.

 - People – *people*